zl4bv/CakePHP-simpleSAMLphp-Plugin/README.md

 	);

 Then use it as you would normally use any FormAuthenticate.
 For example:
-- a login page could have both a form to login manually and a link to login via SimpleSamlPHP.
+A login page could have both a form to login manually and a link to login via SimpleSamlPHP.
 The controller would then have something like this:

 	if($this->Auth->login())
 	{